nyghtowl/north-pole-dnd-heist/dm-materials/dm-guide.md

 - **No Long Rests**: Mrs. Claus's cookies provide short rest + spell slot recovery
 - **Specialist Knowledge**: Grant advantage when players are in their character's area of expertise

+### Your Players Will Surprise You (And That's The Point)

+**Your players will do unexpected things.
+That's not a failure of prep — it's the point of the adventure.**

+Use this module as a **toolkit, not a script**.
+Rooms, encounters, and paths are intentionally loose so you can adapt on the fly.

+**Examples from actual play:**
+- One group went straight into the Grand Hall immediately, then exited outside — skipping several early beats
+- Another group crawled into the pipes and maintenance tunnels, which were only lightly planned
+- Some parties aggressively optimize routes; others chase vibes and character moments

+**This is all valid.**

+#### How to Handle It

+**Treat the map connections as suggestions, not fixed hallways.** If players say "we should be able to get from the Loading Dock to Mrs. Claus's Kitchen," you can say yes if it keeps pacing tight.

+**Use time pressure as your balancing tool.** Faster routes cost time elsewhere.

+**Collapse or expand paths based on session length:**
+- Short on time?
+Let them move directly between key locations
+- Ahead of schedule?
+Add friction, encounters, or complications

+The map is not perfectly clear how you get between rooms which gives you discretion to shape flow, tension, and timing to fit your table.

+**Rule of thumb:** If a choice is clever, cinematic, or fun — make it work.

+---

 ## Opening Scene

 **Location:** Various workshop locations converging to Service Corridor outside the Grand Hall